TRCA provides services to clients who are interested in buying or selling property and need answers to one of these questions:

 TRCA staff cannot advise you on whether or not to purchase a property; we provide the facts to help you make an educated decision.

-Due to the increased volume of inquiries over the last few years and the information required to conduct a review, the TRCA has focused its inquiry service on written requests.
+The fee for this service is $325.
+For more information on how to apply for this letter, please consult our Property Inquiry Submission Checklist.
+Due to the high volume of inquiries and the information required to conduct a review, TRCA focuses its inquiry service on written requests.
 Staff require at least two weeks to reply.

-OPTION 2: Check Our Regulation Mapping Tool and Consult with TRCA Staff.
+OPTION 2: Check Our Regulated Area Search Tool and Consult with TRCA Staff.

 If a Property is Regulated, How Do I Find Out What I Can Build on It?